What is Blind football?

 History of Blind football

 Blind football (previously known as Football 5-a-side) was first introduced to the Paralympic Games in Athens in 2004.
-This sport is open to Para athletes with a visual impairment.
+The International Blind Sports Federation (IBSA) has governed the sport since 1996.

 Blind football is not currently played widely in New Zealand, but register your interest now and we will help you to find a Para sport for you in your local area!